PokeyManatee4/PokeyManatee4/README.md

 - 👯 I’m looking to collaborate on ...
 Anything Wii U Related
 - 🤔 I’m looking for help with ...
 My code
 - 💬 Ask me about ...What Do I Play On
 - 📫 How to reach me: ...
-Using My Email lc67846@fortsmithschools.org
+Using Discord
 - 😄 Pronouns: ...Lan-don Cates
 - ⚡ Fun fact: ...
 Im bad at node JS
 - 🥰 Learning: ...
 NodeJS and databasing with a hint of networking